-Agent Superball in Telltale Games's Sam & Max series, the doorman of choice for shady organisations.
+Agent Superball in Telltale's Sam & Max: Freelance Police games, the doorman of choice for shady organisations.
 In Chariot of the Dogs he is a classical, UFO-denying MIB, complete with weather-ballon quips and the ability to cause Laser-Guided Amnesia.

 Men in Black show up in one mission of Grand Theft Auto: San Andreas.
 Their lines seem to imply that they're the aliens: "Carbon-based buffon!" and "You evolved from shrews!".